Atacand Side Effects

-Note: This document contains side effect information about candesartan.
-Some of the dosage forms listed on this page may not apply to the brand name Atacand.
+Note: This page contains information about the side effects of candesartan.
+Some of the dosage forms included on this document may not apply to the brand name Atacand.

-Some side effects of Atacand may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Atacand may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to candesartan: oral tablet

 Along with its needed effects, some unwanted effects may be caused by candesartan (the active ingredient contained in Atacand).
 In the event that any of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking candesartan:Rare